-- an organogram showing the applicant's SMS structure, allocation of roles and responsibilities; and - a brief descriptions of : - how the SMS is integrated with other management activities; - how those with a role in the management of safety are held accountable for their performance; - how employees and their representatives at all levels within the applicant organisation are involved in the SMS(where appropriate this should include reference to volunteer workers); - how safety performance is monitored and identified shortcomings are rectified; and - how new safety developments and lessons learnt from incidents etc. are implemented.

-evidence of how the SMS of infrastructure mangers takes into account the effects of operations of transport undertakings.

-- leadership, aims and setting of specific safety objectives; - safety resource allocation and planning of improvements; - promotion of safety culture; - allocation of roles and accountabilities; - quality of cooperation with and from staff and representatives; - ability to identify and assimilate new standards; - procedures and mechanisms that the applicant uses to control risks so far as is reasonably practicable; - demonstration of effective implementation of improvements (safety and/or SMS) following recommendations arising from a recent incident investigation;
+an organogram showing the applicant's SMS structure, allocation of roles and responsibilities; and a brief descriptions of : how the SMS is integrated with other management activities; how those with a role in the management of safety are held accountable for their performance; how employees and their representatives at all levels within the applicant organisation are involved in the SMS(where appropriate this should include reference to volunteer workers); how safety performance is monitored and identified shortcomings are rectified; and how new safety developments and lessons learnt from incidents etc. are implemented.
+For infrastructure managers only evidence of how the SMS of infrastructure mangers takes into account the effects of operations of transport undertakings.
+Potential For both infrastructure managers and transport undertakings inspection leadership, aims and setting of specific safety objectives; issues safety resource allocation and planning of improvements; promotion of safety culture; allocation of roles and accountabilities; quality of cooperation with and from staff and representatives; ability to identify and assimilate new standards; procedures and mechanisms that the applicant uses to control risks so far as is reasonably practicable; demonstration of effective implementation of improvements (safety and/or SMS) following recommendations arising from a recent incident investigation;